Continued from Part 1!

 The first release Battle Ram box shows only the 1982 figures on the back of the packaging:

 Starting in 1983, Battle Rams were manufactured in Mexico as well as the US.
 The Mexico versions omit the country of origin on the copyright stamp, as shown below:

 The back of the 1983 packaging features contemporary figures like Trap Jaw and Man-E-Faces.
 Starting in 1983, the box also features the Rudy Obrero artwork on the bottom as well as the front of the box:

 Like the Battle Ram, the first release Wind Raiders were produced in the US.
 The back of the packaging shows cross sell art from only 1982 figures.
 This holds true for both the single release Wind Raider and the He-Man/Wind Raider gift set.

 Starting in 1983, Wind Raiders were manufactured in Mexico as well as the US.
-The Mexico versions are stamped “Mexico” on the wing tips.
+The Mexico versions are stamped “Mexico” on the wing tips and the underside of the vehicle.
 1983 boxes also feature the Rudy Obrero art on the bottom of the box, and include 1983 figures in the cross sell artwork on the back.

 Want to support the blog?
 Consider becoming a Patreon supporter.
 You’ll also gain access to exclusive content and early access to posts on the blog.
 Alternatively, you can do your toy shopping through my Entertainment Earth affiliate link, below.
 Thank you!